- About Us

 When there is an open seat at the school, students who have a sibling already enrolled have preference.
 Also, under the 2007 revision to the state charter law, students who live in Community School District 3 have preference.

-Students enrolling in kindergarten must be 5 years old by December 1 of the school year in which they are enrolling.
-(Please note that this state law is different for New York City district schools, which have a waiver and enroll students born as late as December 31.)
+Students enrolling in kindergarten must be 5 years old by December 31 of the school year in which they are enrolling.

 When students enroll in grades above kindergarten, the school administers diagnostic tests – including the Developmental Reading Assessment (DRA) and the latest internal Interim Assessments in English Language Arts and Mathematics – and places the new student in the appropriate grade.
 At times this means that students may be placed in the grade below the one in which they would attend in their previous school.